javibanda/android-recruitment-task/README.md

 Create a dropdown menu with a list of categories.
 Note: there is no provider to the list of categories, add it in a place where it should be!

 ###4.
 Polishing
 Try to polish the whole thing.
-Note the are few gradients on the design.
+Note, there are a few gradients on the design.
 Try to copy them into your project.

 ## Time